drpriver/DrC/EXTENSIONS.md

 ```

 ### `__ident(strings...)`
-`__ident()`, also spelled `__IDENT__()`, creates an identifier token that is formed by concating the given strings.
+`__ident()`, also spelled `__IDENT__()`, creates an identifier token that is formed by concatenating the given strings.
 This allows you to construct an identifier token that contains characters not normally allowed in identifiers, such as spaces or periods.

 ```C
 #define S_(x) #x